 Luke Duran has been art director of Montana Outdoors since 2002.
 Previously he was creative director at a multi-national communications company in Vancouver, Washington, a designer at the Livingston Enterprise newspaper in Livingston, Montana, and a graphic artist for Gibson Guitars.
 "I love being able to channel my creative energy toward Montana fish and wildlife conservation issues," says Luke, "but the real fun is challenging myself to visually improve the magazine with each issue."

 Luke operates a freelance design business, enjoys cooking, landscaping, aquariums, and hiking.
 An avid music lover and bass guitar player, he plays in The Mighty Flick, an 80's dance band on the weekend.
-Luke lives in East Helena with his wife, son, daughter,dog and cat.
+Luke lives in East Helena with his son, daughter and dog.

 Debbie Sternberg has been circulation manager of Montana Outdoors since 1994.
 She is in charge of customer service and is responsible for subscription fulfillment, for which she received an FWP Director's Award of Excellence in 2000.
 Previously she worked for what was then called the Montana Department of Health and Environmental Sciences.